jxnwxx/tp/docs/UserGuide.md

 *  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
 *  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing medicalHistories.

+### Editing an appointment : `edit-appt` `coming out in v1.4`

+Edits an existing appointment in the patient's appointment list

+Format: `edit-appt i/NRIC id/INDEX [at/APPOINTMENTTITLE] [ad/APPOINTMENTDATE]`

+* Edits the appointment of the patient of specified `NRIC`
+* Edits the appointment at specified `INDEX`.
+The index refers to the index number shown in the displayed person list.
+The index **must be a positive integer** 1, 2, 3, …​
+* At least one of the optional feilds must be provided
+* Existing values will be updated to the input values.

+Examples:
+* `edit-appt i/S8052802G id/2 at/covid-19 check up`

 ### Locating persons by name: `find`

 Finds persons whose names contain any of the given keywords.